PrestonKnopp/godot-ios-deploy/README.md

 An apple button will appear in Godot's Editor's toolbar that you can

-1. *Left click* to deploy to a connected ios device.
+1. *Left click* to start deploy pipeline to a connected ios device.
-2. *Right click* to select whether to entirely install to device or fire up the remote file system
+2. *Right click* to view a menu with options to
+    - rebuild xcode proj
+    - show settings
+    - show and choose from connected devices
+    - deploy options
+        - deploy with remote fs
+        - deploy with fresh install (default)

 ^ That's it.
 If everything is set up, otherwise...